Kadaisi Vivasayi: Plot

-The police delay filing the changed report and neglect the care of the field while Mayandi's stay in prison gets extended.
-Mayandi's relatives in the village take pity on the police constable (who is watering the field) and agree to take up that task themselves.
-When pests attack the crop, Mayandi advises them on how to control them with a traditional spray, but this is laborious.
-Mayandi's relative instead buys a pesticide that is pushed by the village agro-chemical dealer.
-Mayandi makes an escape while waiting for his hearing and discovers the crop destroyed.
-The magistrate finds him in the field and tries to hasten a speedy release, while also ensuring support for a new crop to be planted and raised in time for the festival.
-The festival itself involves Ayyanar deities (including Karuppu Sami), who are appeased by a coming together of all the caste groups in the society, including the village potter who has nearly lost his livelihood.
+The police delay filing the changed report and neglect the field's care while Mayandi's stay in prison gets extended.
+Mayandi's relatives in the village take pity on the police constable (who is watering the cropland) and agree to take up that task themselves.
+When pests attack the crop, Mayandi advises them to control them with a traditional spray; however, it is laborious.
+An agrochemical dealer in Mayandi's village instead recommends that Mayandi's relative buy a pesticide.
+Mayandi escapes while waiting for his hearing and discovers the destroyed crop.
+The magistrate finds him in the field and tries to hasten a speedy release while ensuring support for a new crop to be planted and raised in time for the festival.
+The festival itself involves Ayyanar deities (including Karuppu Sami), who are appeased by a coming together of all the caste groups in the society, including the village potter, who has nearly lost his livelihood.

 There are two side stories.
-One is that of a village simpleton Ramaiah (Vijay Sethupathi).
+One is that of a villager, Ramaiah.
 Ramaiah has gone insane following the death of his love.
-At several points in the movie, it is hinted that he is the sane one in a world gone mad.
-Another is that of Thadikozhanthai (Yogi Babu) and the elephant he bought after selling his land to a financial institution.
-There are also commentaries on hybrid seeds, industrial animal feed, and other high-input practices that are destroying sustenance farmers.
+At several points in the movie, they hint that he is the sane one in a world gone mad.
+Another is that of Thadikozhanthai and the elephant he bought after selling his land to a financial institution.
+There are also commentaries on hybrid seeds, industrial animal feed, and other high-input practices destroying sustenance farmers.

 Cast

 Production

-In mid-2016, it was first reported that Manikandan had started to write the script for his next project titled Kadaisi Vivasayi and that it would be produced by Eros International and commenced by the end of the year; but due to unknown reasons the filming got delayed.
+In mid-2016, it was first reported that Manikandan had started to write the script for his next project titled Kadaisi Vivasayi and that it would be produced by Eros International and commenced by the end of the year; but for unknown reasons the filming got delayed.
 Manikandan later told that he visited over 100 villages to check out filming locations, which itself took over a year.
 It was revealed that the director had approached Rajinikanth to play the protagonist, but that the veteran actor had turned down the offer.
-After auditioning several people, Manikandan then decided to cast a real farmer as he needed someone who knew farming and "coexists with nature" and chose eighty-five year old Nallandi, who he found in Perungamanallur, a village near Madurai; Nallandi completed his portions but died shortly before the film's release.
+After auditioning several people, Manikandan then decided to cast a real farmer as he needed someone who knew farming and "coexists with nature" and chose Nallandi, who he found in Perungamanallur, a village near Madurai; Nallandi completed his portions but died shortly before the film's release.
 In 2018, reports claimed that Vijay Sethupathi, who had previously collaborated with Manikandan on the film Aandavan Kattalai in 2016, was signed up, with Manikandan clarifying that Sethupathi's role was small and that he would not promote the film as a Vijay Sethupathi film.
 According to Manikandan, all the actors were from the villages.
 Except for Vijay Sethupathi and Yogi Babu, who was selected for a small role, none of the other actors featured in the film had any prior acting experience.